Chronic Pain MedsCheck Trial

 Claims and Payments

 The Chronic Pain MedsCheck Trial uses a passive claiming system.
-This means as long as you have completed all the required data correctly, you will be paid for services after data validation.
+This means as long as you have completed all the required data correctly in the GuildcareNG software, you will be paid for services after data validation.
 There is no requirement to submit a claim for payment.

 If any further information is required for payment, the project team will contact you.